Management Plan Goals

 Maintaining up to 25 percent of the mitigation land base in uplands.

-Providing foraging habitats (e.g. native grassloands, alfalfa fields and grazed pastures).
+Providing foraging habitats (e.g. native grasslands, alfalfa fields and grazed pastures).

 Preserving and restoring riparian areas for nesting.

-Secondarily, the NBHCP is designed to protect and enhance a multitude of other listed and non-listed wildlife species that also depend upon wetland and upland habitats.
-Important listed species include burrowing owls, tricolored blackbirds, white-faced ibis, greater sandhill cranes, vernal pool fairy shrimp, and valley elderberry longhorn beetles.
+Secondarily, the NBHCP is designed to protect other listed wildlife species that also depend upon upland habitats.
+Important listed species include burrowing owls, tricolored blackbirds, white-faced ibis, and pacific pond turtles among others.